potsky/laravel-localization-helpers/README.md

 ### v1.4

 - new command `localization:clear` to remove backups
+- new command `localization:translate` to translate a sentence with Bing Translator
 - new options to specify output formatting
+- new option to let the command translate sentences for you with Bing Translator
 - new lemma are now marked with the `TODO:` prefix by default (*if you ran two times the missing artisan command without translating lemma next to the first run, your missing translation were lost in the lang file.
 Now by default, just search for TODO in your lang file!*)
 - simplified service provider, no need to load distinct providers according to Laravel version